oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 ### 6.2.2 Missing Remediation

-For each Product ID (type `/$defs/product_id_t`) in the Product Status groups Affected and Under investigation it must be tested that a remediation exists.
+For each Product ID (type `/$defs/product_id_t`) in the Product Status groups Affected and Under investigation it MUST be tested that a remediation exists.

 > The remediation might be of the category `none_available` or `no_fixed_planned`.